Dude, We're Getting the Band Back Together

 "Dude, We're Getting the Band Back Together" is the 14th episode of the American animated television series Phineas and Ferb.
 It originally aired on Disney Channel on March 8, 2008, and later aired on Toon Disney on October 2, 2008 in the United States.
-It was also the first program to premiere on Disney XD right after the Toon Disney shutdown on February 13, 2009 at midnight.
-The plot concerns an attempt by Phineas Flynn and Ferb Fletcher to reform the band Love Händel for their parents' wedding anniversary.
+It was also the first program to air on Disney XD immediately following Toon Disney's closure at midnight on February 13, 2009.
+The plot concerns an attempt by stepbrothers Phineas and Ferb to reform the band Love Händel for their parents' wedding anniversary.

 The story was written by Bobby Gaylor and Martin Olson, and storyboarded by Chris Headrick and Chong Lee.
 It was directed by series co-creator Dan Povenmire.
 The episode's central characters, the members of Love Händel, are parodies of three of the production staff, Gaylor, Povenmire, and Jeff "Swampy" Marsh.
 Jaret Reddick, Carlos Alazraqui, and Steve Zahn guest starred as Love Händel members Danny, Bobbi Fabulous and Sherman/Swampy, respectively.

 "Dude, We're Getting the Band Back Together" was well received and is considered a fan favorite.
 It has been referred to by the Phineas and Ferb co-creators as one of their favorite episodes in several different interviews.
 The episode garnered a Primetime Emmy Award nomination for the song "Ain't Got Rhythm" in the category "Outstanding Original Music and Lyrics."